gurverm/heart-disease-predictor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 A machine learning application that predicts the likelihood of an individual having heart disease using data from the University of California, Irvine (UCI) dataset on Kaggle.
-The model utilizes [insert algorithms used] and is evaluated based on [insert evaluation metrics].
+The model utilizes Logistic Regression and is evaluated based on accuracy score.

 ## Table of Contents
 1. [Installation](#installation)